tomdee/calico-docker-prototype/README.md

 # Calico docker prototype
 This prototype demonstrates Calico running in a docker environment.
 If you do try using it, let me know how you get on by email (or just add a comment to the wiki).

+*Note that there are some changes since an earlier version of this prototype; in particular, it uses Dockerfiles rather than images, and automatically downloads a more recent version of the Felix code.*

 Peter White (`peter.white@metaswitch.com`)